Alialmo/Final-Project/README.md

 # Final-Project
-SecOps firm that provides cybersecurity services such as pentests, consultations, and trainings to those who need  it and are willing to pay handsomely for our services
+SecOps — Founded by Ali Almukhtar and Yousef Haklan, SecOps is a cybersecurity firm specializing in penetration testing, security consultations, and professional training.
+We help organizations strengthen their defenses and protect their digital assets — for those who demand and value premium security expertise.